Then Jesus went with his disciples to a place called Gethsemane, and he said to them, "Sit here while I go over there and pray." (Matthew 26:36)

-This statement communicates something very important, one that contradicts the teachings of many ecclesiastical Christian teachers today that Jesus is God:
+This statement communicates something very important, contradicting the teachings of many that Jesus is God:

 Who would Jesus need to pray to if he were God?

-Ecclesiastical sectarian teachers get real fuzzy when asked this.
-They start fumbling about the "trinity," saying that "Jesus was God, but not the Father God - he was the Son God" or something to that extent.
+This is difficult for many to answer.
+They might start fumbling about the "trinity," saying that "Jesus was God, but not the Father God - he was the Son God" or something to that extent.

-While some have envisioned God as an old man with a long grey beard (hence the paintings), the official stance of most ecclesiastical sectarian teachers is that this simply represents this vague impersonal force of God.
-This impersonal force that became man in the form of Jesus.
+Some have envisioned God as an old man with a long grey beard, as portrayed in some paintings.
+But they often also say that God is a vague impersonal force.
+An impersonal force that became man in the form of Jesus.
+How does that happen?